 Start: Montbard train station, 13:00, day one.
 Frequent trains available from Paris Bercy station.

-Finish: Tournus train station, ~10:00, day eight.
+Finish: Tournus train station, ~10:00, day seven.
 A 20-minute local train takes you to Macon, from where the high-speed train goes to Paris and other European centres.
 Recommended hotel in Macon: Chateau de Pizay, www.chateau-pizay.com.

 Please contact us to arrange alternate plans, if necessary.